35+ DevSecOps Interview Questions and Answers for 2024

 DevOps and DevSecOps are related but different sets of software development and delivery practices.
 DevOps is a set approach that thrives on collaboration and communication between development and operational teams.
 On a similar note, DevSecOps extends DevOps by including security practices in software development throughout its lifecycle.

 DevSecOps actively integrates security practices at every stage of development, with a focus on finding and fixing security concerns at the various stages of the software development life cycle, starting from design and carrying through the deployment process.
+But whereas DevOps is thinking of smooth and continuous delivery, DevSecOps refers to the smooth and continuous delivery of secure products.

 What do you think are the key cultural aspects of DevSecOps?